-Services that are covered for you What you must pay when you get these services circumstances to immediately obtain the medical care from a network provider then your plan will cover the urgently needed services from a provider out-of-network.
-Covered services include urgently needed services obtained at a retail walk-in clinic or an urgent care center.
+Services that are covered for you What you must pay when you get these services your circumstances to immediately obtain the medical care from a network provider.
+Cost sharing for necessary urgently needed services furnished out-of-network in the United States is the same as for such services furnished in-network.
 Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services.
 Services provided by a dentist are not covered.
-Vision Services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African- Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare- covered glaucoma screening.
-Your provider may need to obtain prior authorization.
-For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
-Annual examinations \$0 copayment for Medicare- covered eye exams to evaluate for eye disease.
+Vision services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. ^{††} •For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare- covered glaucoma screening. •For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
+Annual examinations \$0 copayment for Medicare- covered eye exams to evaluate for eye disease. ^{††}

 Services that are covered for you What you must pay when you get these services by an ophthalmologist or optometrist are recommended for asymptomatic diabetics.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (additional pairs of eyeglasses or contacts are not covered by Medicare).
+For people with diabetes, screening for diabetic retinopathy is covered once per year. •One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (additional pairs of eyeglasses or contacts are not covered by Medicare).
 If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.
 Covered eyeglasses after cataract surgery includes standard frames and lenses as defined by Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses or anti-reflective coating). \$0 copayment for one pair of Medicare-covered standard glasses or contact lenses after cataract surgery.
-Vision Services - Routine Eye Exam 1 routine eye exam (eye refraction) each year Provided by: UnitedHealthcare Vision® or Plan network providers \$0 copayment Vision Services - Routine Eyewear • 1 pair of standard lenses and frames every year Standard lenses that are covered in full include single vision, lined bifocal, lined trifocal, lenticular, and Tier I (standard) progressive lenses. or • Contact lenses instead of lenses and frames every year Once contact lenses are selected and fitted, they may not be exchanged for eyeglasses.
-Provided by: UnitedHealthcare Vision® \$0 copayment Plan pays up to \$200 toward your purchase of frames (with standard lenses covered in full) or contact lenses (fitting and evaluation may be an additional cost).
+Vision services - routine eye exam We cover 1 routine eye exam (eye refraction) every year You can get more information by viewing the Vendor Information Sheet at MyPeoplesHealthPlan.com or by calling Customer Service to have a paper copy sent to you.
+Provided by: UnitedHealthcare Vision® or plan network providers \$0 copayment Vision services - routine eyewear •1 pair of standard lenses and frames every year Provided by: UnitedHealthcare Vision® Standard lenses that are covered in full include single vision, lined bifocal, lined trifocal, lenticular, and Tier I (standard) progressive lenses. \$0 copayment •Contact lenses instead of lenses and frames every year Once contact lenses are selected and fitted, they may not be Plan pays up to \$250 toward your purchase of frames (with standard lenses covered in full) or contact lenses (fitting and